FIN392/Raspberry/My_Raspberry_installation/README.md

 *(From a SSH remote connection)*

 ```
 sudo reboot
 ```

-Once up again i would suggest to unplug the LAN cable and verify SSH and RDP accesses.
+Once started again, disconnect the LAN cable and check the SSH and RDP accesses.
+---